amazeeio/docs/blackfireio.md

 In order to profile your development or production sites, just pass the amazee.io team your `Server ID` and `Server Token` from your [Blackfire.io account](https://blackfire.io/account) we will then deploy these keys to all your sites and you can start to profile in no time!

-## Triggering Scenarios after deployments
+## Triggering Blackfire Scenarios after deployments

 Another great feature of Blackfire: You can profile and test fully automatically without you needing to do anything.
 So Blackfire will tell you exactly if a deployment made your site faster or slower!

 Blackfire calls them Scenarios and they are based on Tests.
 Read more about them [over at the Blackfire docs](https://blackfire.io/docs/cookbooks/scenarios).
 After you have Tests and Scenarios written, you need to trigger them after a deployment.
 This happens within the `.amazeeio.yml` file within a deploy task.

 The best practice is to add them add the last step within the `after_deploy` step.
-Please see the [Trigger API documentation](https://blackfire.io/docs/reference-guide/builds-and-integrations#start-build-with-api) from Blackfire on how to call a trigger via curl or the blackfire tool, short hint, the API needs to know the URL of the site to test via the `endpoint` parameter, we provide you the `AMAZEEIO_BASE_URL` environment variable which contains exactly that.
+Please see the [Trigger API documentation](https://blackfire.io/docs/reference-guide/builds-and-integrations#start-build-with-api) from Blackfire on how to call a trigger via curl or the blackfire tool (which is also installed on all development and production sites).

+Hint hint: the API needs to know the URL of the site to test via the `endpoint` parameter, we provide you the `AMAZEEIO_BASE_URL` environment variable which contains exactly that.